 Under Gov. Deal’s leadership, Georgia has created more than 540,000 private-sector jobs.
 He’s overseen five balanced budgets, saved millions of taxpayer dollars by maintaining Georgia’s AAA bond rating, and grown the rainy day fund to more than $2 billion.

 - Removing the sales tax on energy used in manufacturing.

 - Eliminating the estate tax so that small business leaders can pass on their businesses to their families.

 - Reinstituting the sales tax holidays for back-to-school shopping and energy efficient appliances.

 - Enacting tax credits for agriculture, film and technology sectors.

 Under Deal, Georgia’s workforce and pro-business climate have been consistently recognized as among the best in the country.
 Because of this, Georgia continues to see existing businesses expand and out-of-state companies relocate here, including Kia, Caterpillar, Porsche, Mercedes, Baxter Pharmaceuticals and Comcast.
-In 2014, Georgia was named the No. 1 state in the nation in which to do business by three separate organizations.
+For three consecutive years, Georgia has been named the No. 1 state in the nation in which to do business by two separate organizations.
 Georgia also leads the nation in women-owned business growth.

 Gov. Deal believes a strong education system leads to a strong economy and has made education investment a top priority.
 Deal has dedicated more than 50 percent of state funds to education every year he’s been in office, devoting a higher percentage of the budget to k-12 funding than any governor in the past 50 years.